 Activity 3: The Largest Number Wins (Reading and Comparing Numbers)

-Prepare a set of cards (about 30 cards per student).
-For example, write numbers from -10 to 10 on the cards.
+Prepare a set of 30 cards, with numbers from -10 to 10 for each student.

 Be sure to have integers (positive and negative), mixed numbers, decimal numbers (terminating decimal).